datou-tech/datou-k8s/README.md

     kube-system   coredns-74ff55c5b   1         1         1       13d
 ```

-Again, you can describe this replicaset (but note the name will differ on your system) `k describe replicasets coredns-74ff55c5b -n kube-system`.
+You can describe this replicaset (but note the name will differ on your system) `k describe replicasets coredns-74ff55c5b -n kube-system`.

 #### Pods

-The pod wraps the application container and resides on nodes.
+The pod wraps the application container and resides on the nodes.

 ```
     > kubectl get pods -A